FDio/csit/docs/ietf/draft-ietf-bmwg-mlrsearch-06.md

 The meaning of the attributes is formally given only by their effect on the computation of the attributes of the goal result.
-The subsections do contain a short informal description, but see other chapters for more in-depth explanations.
+Each subsections contains a short informal description, but see other chapters for more in-depth explanations.

 ### Goal Final Trial Duration